Omar Harfouch: Public activity

 Harfouch launched a large-scale anti-corruption project in Lebanon.
 Together with members of the European Parliament, he allegedly discovered in foreign accounts, and also claims to have seized the first $150 million stolen from the Lebanese budget.

-Omar Harfouch was recognized for his work "Save a life, you save humanity" during the 11th edition of the Cael Awards in Dubai.
+Harfouch was recognized for his work "Save a life, you save humanity" during the 11th edition of the Cael Awards in Dubai.
 The piece was presented in various significant venues, including the European Commission in Brussels, highlighting themes of harmony and solidarity.

-On September 5, 2024, during the 81st Venice International Film Festival, Omar Harfouch was honored with the Best Achievement for Peace Award.
-The award was presented by actor Kevin Costner in recognition of Harfouch's dedication to promoting human rights and social causes.
+On September 5, 2024, during the 81st Venice International Film Festival, Harfouch was honored with the Best Achievement for Peace Award.
+This was presented by actor Kevin Costner in recognition of Harfouch's dedication to promoting human rights and social causes.

-On November 15, 2024, Harfouch performed his "Concerto for Peace" in the Sistine Hall of the Vatican Apostolic Library, marking the first time a concert was held in this sacred venue.
+On November 15, 2024, Harfouch performed his "Concerto for Peace" in the Sistine Hall of the Vatican Library, marking the first time a concert was held in this sacred venue.
 Following his performance, he was awarded the 2025 Jubilee Medal by Pope Francis.

-In March 2025, hereceived the Women United for Peace award for his contributions to promoting peace.
+In March 2025, he received the Women United for Peace award for his contributions to promoting peace.

-In July 2025, Harfouch served as a judge on the Miss Universe 2025 competition in Thailand.
-He joined the elite panel of judges chaired by Raul Rocha.